richardsonjm/swift-Anchors-reading-swift-intro-000/README.md

 topView.heightAnchor
 ```

-Lets start with the `heightAnchor` property--similar to above (the constraint we created in Interface Builder), we want to create this:
+Let's start with the `heightAnchor` property--similar to above (the constraint we created in Interface Builder), we want to create this:

 Top View.Height - Equal - Superview.Height ; Constant = 0, Multiplier = 0.5